 At the mouth of the valley, about three miles from the cottage is the village of Staveley.
 The houses and buildings are typical Lakeland stone built and are nestled between the Rivers Kent and Gowan.
 At the heart of the village is St James church built in 1865 and shows off a stained glass east window designed by Sir Edward Burne-Jones and made by William Morris and Co.
 The original church was St Margaret's, built in 1388 where today only the tower remains.

 There are plenty of shops and a few inns, the best the Eagle and Child, serving decent food and beer.
 At The Mill yard you will find a host of retail shops and businesses.
 Here there is Wheelbase a huge cycle company for top end bikes and hire bikes.
 Artesian shops include More Bakery, The Hawskhead Brewery, Starlys Spice Company and Fairground Coffee.
 Hawkshead Brewery have a super modern Beer Hall where you can relax and sample their excellent beers along with a plate of tapas.
 Wilf's Cafe is an old and popular favourite where you will find good food, along with art exhibitions.
 Mainly a day time affair, Wilf's do have specialty evenings and well worth checking out their notice board or website.

-From Staveley you head on into the lakes where a three mile drive brings you to the linked towns of Bowness and Windermere set on east of Lake Windermere, where Bowness is at the waters edge, with the town of Windermere set about a half mile away above the lake.
+From Staveley you head on into the lakes where a three mile drive brings you to the linked towns of Bowness and Windermere set on the east shore of Lake Windermere, where Bowness is at the water's edge, with the town of Windermere set about a half mile away above the lake.